arlonproj/arlon/docs/clustertemplate.md

 It is responsible for deploying the cluster template resources, meaning the Cluster API manifests.
 It is named directly from the workload cluster name.

-The application's spec uses a ApplicationSourceKustomize that points to the bcluster template's git directory.
+The application's spec uses a ApplicationSourceKustomize that points to the cluster template's git directory.
 The spec ensures that all deployed resources are configured to:

 - Reside in the `cluster-a` namespace, which is deployed by the *arlon app* (see below).
-This achieved by setting `app.Spec.Destination.Namespace` to the workload cluster's name (*this only works if the resources do not specify an explicit namespace; this requirement is taken care of by the "prep" step on the cluster template*).
+This achieved by setting `app.Spec.Destination.Namespace` to the workload cluster's name (*this only works if the resources do not specify an explicit namespace; this requirement is taken care of by the "prep" step on the *cluster template*).
 - Be named `cluster-a-capi-quickstart`, meaning the workload cluster name followed by the cluster template name.
 This is achieved by setting `app.Spec.Source.Kustomize.NamePrefix` to the workload cluster name plus a hyphen.